Dental Implants Lakewood

 Unlike traditional tooth replacement options, dental implants are designed to replace missing teeth both above and below the gumline.
 A small implant post is placed in the jawbone to mimic tooth roots and provide a rock-solid foundation for the custom-made crown, bridge, or denture on top.
 Restoring the entire structure of your missing tooth not only provides unmatched comfort, stability, and functionality, but it also helps keep your jawbone healthy and preserves your youthful facial features.
 That’s why dentists widely regard dental implants as the new gold standard of tooth replacement.

-The 4 Step Dental Implant Process
+The 4-Step Dental Implant Process

 Dental implants in Lakewood allow you to enjoy the next best thing to your natural teeth.
-As the most preferred solution to treat tooth loss, they have the potential to last for a lifetime; however, their treatment process is far different from conventional options.
+As the most preferred solution to treat tooth loss, they have the potential to last a lifetime; however, their treatment process is far different from conventional options.
 Although it may seem like an overwhelming process, you have nothing to fear.
 Each step of your treatment is vital to ensuring the long-term success of your new smile.
 By understanding how the process works, you can head into your treatment with confidence.

 Initial Dental Implant Consultation